devongarde/ssc/README.txt

 Unabashed Opportunism
-If you appreciate modernist poetry or abstract photography, I've been published.
-Click on books at https://dylanharris.org/ for gen.
+If you appreciate modernist poetry or abstract photography, click on books at https://dylanharris.org/ for gen.